Friendseeker/MATH340-UBC/notes.md

   - Check feasibility again
   - Check if the objective function value is the same

+### Reason for correctness

+Assume we have an primal infeasible solution, then the feasibility check will catch it.

+Assume we have a primal feasible solution but dual infeasible solution, the dual feasibility check will catch it.
+(It is possible for this to happen with algebraic mistakes in pivoting operation, as usually the negative transpose property should be maintained (dual should stay feasible)).

+Assume we have an primal feasible, dual feasible but non-optimal solution, then strong duality will catch it (the objective function will have the same value).

+Hence, for all cases, the incorrect solution is caught.

 ## Complementary slackness Theorem

 Let $x^{*}$ be primal feasible solution (vector with size $n$)